 Sandvik’s Board of Directors is ultimately responsible for the governance of risk management including internal control over financial reporting.

-Sandvik internal control over financial reporting forms an integral part of the operational system described in The Sandvik Way in the Annual Report 2020, which also includes risk assessments, policies, procedures and compliance.
+Sandvik internal control over financial reporting forms an integral part of the operations, described in The Sandvik Way in the Annual report 2022, which also includes risk assessments, policies, procedures and compliance.

 The Sandvik Financial Reporting Policies and Procedures govern control over financial reporting.
 These documents contain detailed instructions regarding accounting policies and financial reporting procedures to be applied by all Sandvik reporting entities.

 A Sandvik Financial Internal Control Framework has been developed and includes key components such as well-defined roles and responsibilities, internal control procedures and the risk and control matrix which defines a mandatory minimum of control activities that contribute to the mitigation of risks to acceptable levels.
-Internal control implementation has been completed in Group Functions and is continued in all business areas.
-85 percent is expected to be completed in mid–2021 and the remaining 15 percent will be completed before mid–2022.
+Internal control implementation projects managed by Group Internal Controls were completed during the year.
+Future implementations (including new acquisitions) will be managed and implemented by the respective business area.